codegouvfr/sill/README.md

 The code in this repository is published under [licence MIT](LICENSES/MIT.txt).

-The documentation is published under [licence Ouverte 2.0](LICENSES/Etalab-2.0.md).
+The documentation is published under [licence Ouverte 2.0](LICENSES/Etalab-2.0.md) and CC-BY-4.0.